 The current TerraSAR-X mission already provides a number of widely renowned advantages, namely its high orbit precision and stability and correspondingly its unique geolocation accuracy as well as its service reliability.
 While these features will be maintained or even improved for the TSX-NG mission, a considerable benefit for main applications is expected particularly taking the improved imaging modes of TSX-NG and the constellation capability with TerraSAR-X/TanDEM-X, PAZ and WorldSAR into account.
 TSX-NG specifically will stimulate applications that require more detailed target and feature detection and increased revisit capabilities.
 In the following, some of the relevant applications and the related benefit TSX-NG will provide, are briefly introduced:

-2) Monitoring critical infrastructure, like traffic infrastructure (road and railway networks, airports, harbors, inland waterways), energy infrastructure (electricity, pipelines, and power plants) will similarly take advantage of the improved geometric resolution.
-Furthermore, it can be expected that along with the very high resolution the number of persistent scatterers will increase dramatically leveraging the surface motion applications into a new dimension.
+2) Monitoring critical infrastructure, like traffic infrastructure (road and railway networks, airports, harbours, inland waterways), and energy infrastructure (electricity, pipelines, and power plants) will similarly take advantage of the improved geometric resolution.
+Furthermore, it can be expected that along with the very high resolution, the number of persistent scatterers will increase dramatically leveraging the surface motion applications into a new dimension.

 4) Maritime applications such as maritime awareness (ship detection), iceberg or oil spill detection and monitoring on the open sea and coastal waters will take advantage from the dedicated ship detection mode, the improved large area (TOPS) modes and the concurrent availability of AIS information.